ubc-lib-geo/Data-Normalization-Classification/index.md

 * 1) Investigate how data normalization impacts the way we perceive patterns in a dataset.

-* 2) Look at different data classification methods and how they impact the way we perceive patterns in a dataset.
+* 2) Look at different data classification methods and how they impact the patterns we perceive in a dataset.

 * 3) See an example of how Open Source GIS can be applied to social justice issues.